nginxinc/nginx-ingress-workshops/OSS/labs/lab5/readme.md

     ![allow insecure chrome](media/lab5_allow-insecure-chrome.png)

-1. At the bottom of the /coffee page, enable the Refresh.
+1. At the bottom of the /coffee page, enable the Auto Refresh.
 Go back to the Stats page, try refreshing it several times:

    Do you see some changes in the number of connections and requests counters?